calrsg/Antedium/README.md

 ## Installation

-1) Download the codebase as a .zip file.
+1) Download the codebase as a .zip file
-2) Extract the contents to a location you'd like the bot to run.
+2) Extract the contents to a location you'd like the bot to run
 3) Create a Python venv inside of the new folder (use google for this c: )
-4) Run main.py, which will generate a config.json file and immediately close.
+4) Run main.py, which will generate a config.json file and immediately close
-5) Enter your Discord bot token into the config.json file as bot_token.
+5) Enter your Discord bot token into the config.json file as bot_token
 6) Run the bot again, which will now generate a log.json file

 ## Permissions